Spring Cleaning, Vegetarian Diet and Bamboo Preparation

 Next, the decorative lights would then be strung around the bamboo leaves all the way to the top as evenly as possible and secured in place using cable ties.
 Once complete, the wires and control boxes are secured with cable ties to the bamboo wrapped in plastic to waterproof it.
 The entire process takes about half a day to complete and once complete, it is hoisting up at the front of the temple.

-Every part of the preparation of the bamboo is done without professional help as they felt that it would be wasteful to hire someone to do this when they could do it themselves and at the same time, it also provides them with a sense of self-reliance and ownership in the preparation to welcome the Nine Emperor Gods.
+Every part of the preparation of the bamboo is done without professional help as they felt that it would be wasteful to hire someone to do this when they could do it themselves.
+Doing it themselves also provides them with a sense of self-reliance and ownership, and highlights the strong community spirit in the temple as they prepare to welcome the Nine Emperor Gods.

 The ‘Receiving’ of the Nine Emperor Gods in Charn Mao Hern Kew Huang Keng

-The 2017 Nine Emperor Gods Festival as celebrated by Charn Mao Hern Kew Huang Keng was held from the twenty-eighth day of the eighth lunar month to the ninth day of the ninth Lunar month, which began on the 17th of October and ended on the 28th of October on the Gregorian calendar respectively.
+The 2017 Nine Emperor Gods Festival as celebrated by Charn Mao Hern Kew Huang Keng was held from the twenty-eighth day of the eighth lunar month to the ninth day of the ninth Lunar month, which corresponded to 17 October and 28 October on the Gregorian calendar respectively.
 On the day of the receiving, the temple sees a flurry of activities as devotees and temple members prepare to welcome the Nine Emperor Gods at the auspicious hour.

 Temple members were seen focused on preparing the various offerings and ceremonial items on the altars, one of which were five different fruits comprising of pineapples, apples, oranges, pears and bananas.
 The five different coloured fruits are a distinct Teochew element of Charn Mao Hern Kew Huang Keng which are representative of the five generals whom accompany the Nine Emperor Gods on their journey to the mortal plane and offering their protection.
 Other vegetarian food items and snacks such as glutinous rice, tea, a row of dyed orange sago, betel nuts and leaves, and tobacco are also prepared as offerings to the Nine Emperor Gods.